rudfoss/ts-react-redux-starter/README.md

 npm i
 npm run dev
 ```
-Running these commmands clones the starter to a new folder on your maching, replaces the endpoint so that you can start committing code, installs all dependencies and finally starts the dev server
+Running these commmands clones the starter to a new folder on your maching, replaces the endpoint so that you can start committing code, installs all dependencies and finally starts the dev server.

 ## Features
 - No global dependencies (everything in one package)
 - TypeScript with full type checks
 - Browser compatibility through .browserslistrc and automatic polyfills with `babel`
 - VSCode configurations for
   - Auto linting
   - Using local version of TypeScript
   - Code snippets
 - TSLint with recommended rules
 - React
 - Redux
   - Redux Sagas
   - Duck pattern with code splitting on ducks
 - SASS support for awesome stylesheets
 - CSS Modules and global css (via `*.global.css`)
 - Source maps in dev and production (for debugging)
 - Import aliases based on `tsconfig.json` paths
 - Routing
   - Code splitting pattern
   - Error handling
 - Webpack bundling
   - Production bundle `yarn build`
   - Development server bundle `yarn dev`
   - Analysis bundle `yarn build:analyze`
   - Chunking
   - Minification
   - Development server disk output for SPA with server side code
 - Testing with Jest

 ## Guided tour